 The body manufacturer shall provide an additional under seat heater near the rear of the bus.

-All heater cores shall be the coiled tubing fin type approved by the Department of Education.
+50. Passenger Compartment Air Conditioning (Optional)

-Passenger Compartment Air Conditioning (Optional)
+The following specifications are applicable to all types of public school and MFSAB buses that may be equipped with air conditioning.

-The following specifications are applicable to all types of school buses that may be equipped with air conditioning.
-This section is divided into two parts.
-Part covers performance specifications and Part 2 coversother requirements applicable to all buses.Standard Performance:The installed air conditioning system should cool the interior of the bus from 100 degrees to 80 degrees Fahrenheit, measured at three points (minimum) located four feet above the floor on the longitudinal centerline of the bus.
-The three required points shall be: (1) three feet above the center point of the horizontal driver seat surface, (2) at the longitudinal midpoint of the body, and (3) three feet forward of the rear emergency door or, for Type D rear-engine buses, three feet forward of the end of the aisle.
-Note for the Type A vehicles es, placement of the rear thermocouple should be centered in the bus over the rear axle.
-The independent temperature reading of each temperature probe inside the bus shall be within a range of +/- 3 degrees Fahrenheit of the average temperature at the conclusion of the test.
+1..
+A standard performance air conditioning system should cool the interior of the bus from 100 ° to 80 ° F, measured at three points (minimum) located four feet above the floor on the longitudinal centerline of the bus.
+The three required points shall be: (1) three feet above the center point of the horizontal driver seat surface, (2) at the longitudinal midpoint of the body, and (3) three feet forward of the rear emergency door or, for Type D (RE) public school buses, three feet forward of the end of the aisle.
+Note for the Type A public school buses, placement of the rear thermocouple should be centered in the bus over the rear axle.
+The independent temperature reading of each temperature probe inside the bus shall be within a range of +/- 3 ° F of the average temperature at the conclusion of the test.

-High Performance: The installed air conditioning system should cool the interior of the bus from 100 degrees Fahrenheit to 70 degrees Fahrenheit, measured at three points (minimum) located four feet above the floor on the longitudinal centerline of the bus.
-The three required points shall be: (1) three feet above the center point of the horizontal driver seat surface, (2) at the longitudinal midpoint of the body, and (3) three feet forward of the emergency door or, for Type D rear-engine buses, three feet forward of the end of the aisle.
-The independent temperature reading of each temperature probe inside the bus shall be within a range of +/- 3 degrees Fahrenheit of the average temperature at the conclusion of the test.
-The test conditions under which the above performance standards must be achieved shall consist of (1) placing the bus in a room (such as a paint booth) where ambient temperature can be maintained at 100 degrees Fahrenheit ; (2) heat-soaking the bus at 100 degrees Fahrenheit at a point measured 2 feet horizontally from the top of the windows on both sides of the bus, with windows open for two hours; and (3) closing windows, turning on the air conditioner with the engine running at 1,250 +/- 50 RPM, and cooling the interior of the bus to 80 degrees Fahrenheit (standard performance) or 70 degrees Fahrenheit (high performance), within 30 minutes, while maintaining 100 degrees Fahrenheit outside temperature.
+2.A high performance air conditioning system should cool the interior of the bus from 100° F to 70° F, measured at three points (minimum) located four feet above the floor on the longitudinal centerline of the bus.
+The three required points shall be: (1) three feet above the center point of the horizontal driver seat surface, (2) at the longitudinal midpoint of the body, and (3) three feet forward of the emergency door or, for Type D (RE) buses, three feet forward of the end of the aisle.
+The independent temperature reading of each temperature probe inside the bus shall be within a range of +/- 3 ° F of the average temperature at the conclusion of the test.
+The test conditions under which the above performance standards must be achieved shall consist of (1) placing the bus in a room (such as a paint booth) where ambient temperature can be maintained at 100 ° F; (2) heat-soaking the bus at 100 ° F at a point measured 2 feet horizontally from the top of the windows on both sides of the bus, with windows open for two hours; and (3) closing windows, turning on the air conditioner with the engine running at 1,250 +/- 50 RPM, and cooling the interior of the bus to 80 ° F (standard performance) or 70 ° F (high performance), within 30 minutes, while maintaining 100 ° F outside temperature.
 The manufacturer shall provide facilities for the user or user’s representative to confirm that a pilot model of each bus design meets the above performance requirements.

-2. Other Requirements
+3. Other Requirements.

 a.
-Evaporator cases, lines and ducting (as equipped) shall be designed in such a manner that all condensation is effectively drained to the exterior of the bus below the floor level under all conditions of vehicle movement and without leakage on any interior portion of the bus;
+Evaporator cases, lines and ducting (as equipped) shall be designed in such a manner that all condensation is effectively drained to the exterior of the bus below the floor level under all conditions of vehicle movement and without leakage on any interior portion of the bus.

 b.
 Evaporators and ducting systems shall be designed and installed to be free of projections or sharp edges.
-Ductwork shall be installed so that exposed edges face the front of the bus and do not present sharp edges;
+Ductwork shall be installed so that exposed edges face the front of the bus and do not present sharp edges.